group15-dev/group15_Distributed-systems/PLAN.md

  - comms protocol - TCP socket(not web socket)

- I'm thinking of using C because you people ran away
+ thought of using C because of it's efficiency, portability, and low-level control.

 - client - xml for ui